HurairaImtiaz/SuntyJao.pK/README.md

 # SuntyJao.pK
-This is a music desinged Written  by Mr HcakTechLTD.
+This is a music website desinged Written  by Mr HcakTechLTD.